rsksmart/devportal-1.0/_rsk/rbtc/gas.md

 web3.eth.gasPrice()
 ```

-Despite the fact that this value is greater or equal to `minimumGasPrice`, it is recommended to add a small percentage to increase the priority of your transaction.
+Even though this value is greater than or equal to minimum gas price. (`gasPrice >= minimumGasPrice`), it is recommended to add a small percentage to increase the priority of your transaction.

 ### Appropriate gas limit